mapr-demos/direhose/README.md

     {"package_ts": "2014-02-12T14:40:44.372177", "name": "/Users/mhausenblas2/Documents/repos/direhose/.DS_Store", "last_modification": 1392215394.0, "size": 12292}
     {"package_ts": "2014-02-12T14:40:44.372272", "name": "/Users/mhausenblas2/Documents/repos/direhose/direhose.conf", "last_modification": 1392215382.0, "size": 1770}
     ...
+    EOS

+Note that the end of the package stream is marked with `EOS` (for End Of Stream) which can be conveniently used in sinks to stop listening to incoming data.

 ### Modification time histogram sink